-models that impose it.
+Figures 6-7 show that neoclassical models that relax additive separability across goods have significantly higher proximities and Selten measures than models that impose it.
 These aggregate summaries don't show precisely for how many drivers relaxing additive separability improves a neoclassical model's fit enough to justify the added flexibility, but Figure 7's gap in Selten measures is large enough to confirm that relaxing separability is preferable for neoclassical models.
-Figures 8-9 show that reference-dependent models that relax additive separability across goods also have significantly higher proximities and Selten measures than models that impose it, with the gap in Selten measures again large enough to confirm that relaxing separability is also preferable for reference-dependent models.
+Figures 8-9 show that reference-dependent models that relax additive separability across goods also have significantly higher proximities and Selten measures than models that impose it.
+Figure 9's gap in Selten measures is large enough to confirm that relaxing separability is preferable for proximities and Selten measures than models that impose it.
+Figure 9's gap in Selten measures is large enough to confirm that relaxing separability is also preferable for reference-dependent models.